Biotin: A Guide To Side Effects, Benefits For Hair & More

 Biotin is needed for fat metabolism, which is important for thriving heart health.
 It can also work in conjunction with chromium to reduce LDL levels and increase HDL since inverse levels of each are markers for increased risk of heart disease.
 Research has shown that a dose of 15,000 mcg a day of biotin can also lower blood triglyceride levels.

 Biotin for beauty.

-As I've said before, biotin stands above the rest of B vitamins when it comes to helping promote vibrant skin, hair, and nail health.
+As I've said before, biotin stands above the rest of B vitamins when it comes to helping promote vibrant hair, skin, and nail health.
 Many beauty products add in biotin to capitalize on its benefits; however, there is very limited research to show how effective this vitamin is topically.
-Ingesting biotin is going to be your best bet if you want to restore your youthful glow.
+Ingesting biotin is going to be your best bet if you want to restore your damaged hair and youthful glow.

 Biotin for skin health.